s3koni/batteryOps/README.md

 2. It checks if the phone is **charging**.
 3. If yes, it runs **Time to Charge**:
    - Gets the rate of charge over time.
-   - Calculates time left using battery percentage difference and time elapsed.
+   - Calculates time left using battery percentage difference and time elapsed (10 minutes).
    - Adds that duration to current time to generate an ETA.
    - Formats output like:
      > "About 1 hour and 20 minutes.
-ETA 6:45 PM."
+ETA 18:45."
 4. If not charging, it runs **Time Left** using similar logic in reverse.

 ---

-## 📌 Output Examples
+## 📌 Actual Output Examples

 - **Charging:**
 <p align="center">